 Multi-Pet Needs

-If you have multiple pets, especially with different dietary requirements, a selective feeder (microchip or RFID-enabled) is often the best solution.
-Otherwise, consider a feeder with dual bowls or simply ensure you have one feeder per pet that needs controlled access.
+For multiple pets, especially those with different dietary requirements, a selective feeder (microchip or RFID-enabled) is often the best solution.
+Otherwise, consider a feeder with dual bowls or individual feeders for each pet requiring controlled access.

 Getting Started: Installation and Setup Guide